PaycheckCalculatorOnline logo

 Overtime: The Key Hourly Employment Advantage

-Under the Fair Labor Standards Act (FLSA), non-exempt hourly employees must be paid 1.5× their regular rate for hours worked beyond 40 per week.
-Most salaried employees are "exempt" from overtime requirements and receive no extra pay for overtime hours.
+Under the Fair Labor Standards Act (FLSA), non-exempt hourly employees must be paid 1.5× their regular rate for any hours worked beyond 40 per week.
+Most salaried employees are "exempt" from overtime requirements and receive no additional pay for overtime hours — ever.

 Overtime pay is taxed at the same rate as regular wages — there is no preferential overtime tax rate.
 The IRS treats all wages uniformly.
 However, because overtime pushes your per-period income higher, it may be withheld at a higher annualized rate based on your pay period.
-The annual true-up at tax filing corrects any mismatch.
+The annual true-up at tax filing corrects any mismatch between withheld amounts and actual liability.

 Example: $20/hour base, 10 hrs/week overtime for 20 weeks: